 - Use a liquid deglosser if you’re painting over a slick surface.
 I prefer this over sanding and it’s worked perfectly for me.
 Our cabinets were a dark stain and I painted them white.
 The liquid deglosser was perfect for giving the new paint something to adhere to.
 Follow the instructions on the can.
-For me, I used a lint free rag to apply it and wiped all the surfaces of the doors and drawers, including the sides and then around the cabinet bases inside.
+For me, I used a lint-free rag to apply it and wiped all the surfaces of the doors and drawers, including the sides and then around the cabinet bases inside.
 Make sure everything is dry before you start to paint or prime.

 Don’t skip these steps.
 This is such a huge project and since your kitchen is likely a high traffic area, your paint needs to stand up to abuse.
 Giving the surface a good prep is so worth it in the end.
 Do this and pat yourself on the back – it’s a total suckfest, but once it’s done, it’s done!

 - Since my cabinets were stained very dark, priming was a must.
-I use Kilz oil based primer.
-I’ve used water based and had a complete disaster.
-Oil based primer stinks and it’s a pain in the you know what to clean, but it does the job.
+I use Kilz oil-based primer.
+I’ve used water-based and had a complete disaster.
+Oil-based primer stinks and it’s a pain in the you know what to clean, but it does the job.
 This is my favorite and I would use it again and again:

 - When I use primer in the paint sprayer, I keep a bucket filled with mineral spirits to clean everything.
 You’ll need to clean all the parts of the sprayer and your brushes if you choose.
 Then when I’m finished, all the rags used and the leftover mineral spirits get disposed of properly.
 Again – check your local requirements and please don’t put this stuff into your septic system or down the drain.

-- In my case since we had such dark stain to start with, I used the sprayer and applied two coats of primer, making sure to let it dry properly in between.
-If you have the space in a garage, lay all the doors on a large tarp and paint the backs first.
+- In my case since we had such a dark stain to start with, I used the sprayer and applied two coats of primer, making sure to let it dry properly in between.
+If you have space in a garage, lay all the doors on a large tarp and paint the backs first.

 - You’ll need to wear a mask when spraying paint or primer.
 And be prepared that wherever you are spraying, there will be a fine mist of primer and paint everywhere.
-Cover anything that you don’t want touched.
+Cover anything that you don’t want to be touched.